PervazGolrang/Project4-BGP_Segment-Routing_and_Traffic_Engineering/steps/05_SR_TE_Policies.md

 show segment-routing traffic-eng policy color [color]       # e.g. 300 on CORE1_OSLO
 ```

-All policies should show "Admin: `up`, Operational: `up`" status.
+All policies should show "Admin: `up`, Operational: `up` status.
 The highest preference candidate-path should be selected.

 ### 4.2 MPLS Forwarding Verification